 Court Appointed Special Advocates for children in Macon County, Illinois

 Court Appointed Special Advocates (CASA) is a national association in the United States that supports and promotes court-appointed advocates for abused or neglected children in order to provide children with a safe and healthy environment in permanent homes.
 CASA relies on community volunteers to act as a “voice in court” for abused and neglected children to safeguard the children’s best interests and ensure that they are placed in safe homes as quickly as possible.

 Macon County CASA is a member of the National Court Appointed Special Advocates Association based in Seattle, Washington.
 Macon County CASA is also in good standing with Illinois CASA.
-Macon County CASA gratefully receives financial donations from United Way of Decatur and Mid-Illinois, Attorney General Lisa Madigan’s office, as well as, donations from local corporations, community groups and grants to help expand our program and better serve our community.
+Macon County CASA gratefully receives financial donations from Various grants and donations, including United Way of Decatur as well as, donations from local corporations, community groups and grants to help expand our program and better serve our community.